Razdom/hypixel-Actionscript3-api/README.md

 hypixel-Actionscript3-api
 =========================

-This is a ActionScript implementation of the Hypixel API
+This is a ActionScript3 implementation of the Hypixel API

 Dependencies
 ---------------------------